NathanSmallcalder/Dissertation/README.md

 In order to analyse and predict matches in league of legends, I will be creating a flask web-app that utilizes Riot's api to store match data, aswell as create infographics to aid players in improving their peformance.
 This data will also be used in a machine learning algorithm to predict the winner of live games.

+### Access

+App can be found at https://leaguetracker.ngrok.app/

+If the App is unavalable, please email me at nsmallcalder5@gmail.com

+### Hosting

+Request a Config file from me nsmallcalder5@gmail.com Clone Git make run make build

+####

 ### Search Summmoner